 These days, product security teams face incredible challenges when it comes to their vulnerability management program.
 Embedded software is more prevalent, made up of open-source software (OSS), commercial software and sometimes also proprietary code, and it is far more complex.

-To ensure their organisations’ perform with maximum effectiveness in the face of growing threats (in terms of volume and complexity), product security teams must scale their capabilities accordingly.
+To ensure their organisations’ perform with maximum effectiveness in the face of growing threats (in terms of volume and complexity), product security teams must scale their vulnerability management capabilities accordingly.
 This challenge comes with its fair share of time, money, and human resource implications.

 How can product security teams know exactly what’s inside their software, which vulnerabilities are relevant to their product’s security, and how can they prioritize their work?